Orthogonal polynomials associated with a continued fraction of Hirschhorn: Formulas for the convergents

 \subsection{Acknowledgments}

 This work was done at the sidelines of many workshops, conferences and summer schools organized by the members of the Orthogonal Polynomials and Special Functions (OPSF) group of SIAM.
 We thank the organizers of the following: OPSF summer school, (July 2016), University of Maryland; the international conference on special functions: theory, computation and applications, (June 2018), Liu Bie Ju center for mathematical sciences, City University of Hong Kong, Hong Kong; and, summer research institute on $q$-series, (July-Aug 2018), Chern Institute of Mathematics, Nankai University, Tianjin, PR China.
+Finally, we wish to thank the anonymous referees for several useful suggestions and corrections.

+Research of the first named author was supported by grants of the Austrian Science Fund (FWF): START grant Y463 and FWF grant F50-N15.